olinml2024/olinml2024.github.io/assignments/assignment10/assignment10.markdown

 If we were to normalize these representations, we would divide each column by the sum of the column (i.e., the total number of words in each piece of text).

 The bag of words representation is sparse as most of the entries in the table are 0.
-If we had a larger vocabulary the sparsity would be even more apparent (a highe proportion of entries that are 0).
+If we had a larger vocabulary the sparsity would be even more apparent (a higher proportion of entries that are 0).

 {% endcapture %}